Kenflin/bowling-aframe/README.md

 ### Libraries

-- Aframe:
+- Aframe: Framework for building virtual reality experience.
+Based on HTML.
-- Aframe Extras:
+- Aframe Extras: Add-ons and helpers for A-Frame VR.
-- Aframe Physics System:
+- Aframe Physics System: Components for A-Frame physics integration.
+Supports CANNON.js and Ammo.js
-- Aframe Physics Extras:
+- Aframe Physics Extras: Add-on components for the aframe-physics-system to add additional collision detection and behavior control options.
-- Aframe Event Set Component:
+- Aframe Event Set Component: An A-Frame component to register event listeners that set properties.
+Replacement for old undocumented Declarative Events API.
-- Superhands:
+- Superhands: Add natural, intuitive interactions with tracked controller, touch, or mouse input in A-Frame.

 ### Advantages of using WebXR